Misi Taulapapa

-He has previously played for the New Zealand Warriors and the Cronulla Sharks in the NRL, and the Sheffield Eagles and Featherstone Rovers in the Championship.
+He has previously played for the New Zealand Warriors and the Cronulla-Sutherland Sharks in the NRL, and the Sheffield Eagles and Featherstone Rovers in the Championship.
 Taulapapa has also played for the Newcastle Thunder in League 1.

 Early years

 Taulapapa was born Auckland, New Zealand.

 He originally played rugby union for the Waitemata Football club, in the Auckland Rugby Union competition.
 He played with Waitemata when they won the Gallagher Shield in 2003.
 Taulapapa also represented the Kelston Boys High School's First XV in both regional and national tournaments.

 Playing career

 Taulapapa switched to rugby league in 2004.
 Taulapapa was selected to play in the Bartercard Cup competition for the Marist Richmond Brothers from where he was picked up by the New Zealand Warriors.

 Taulapapa played in six matches for the New Zealand Warriors in 2006 before he was released mid-season for turning up to a training session intoxicated.

 After being released by the Warriors halfway through the 2006 season he moved to Queensland to finish the season at the Central Comets.